Attempts to define a Baum--Connes map via localization of categories for inverse semigroups: Bott periodicity

 We now regard $\beta_V$ and $\alpha_V$ as elements in $G$-equivariant $KK$-theory $KK^G$ by putting them into the canonical map $KK^{Spin(V)}(C,D) \rightarrow KK^G(C,D)$ ($\forall C,D$) by regarding $Spin(V)$-Kasparov cycles as $G$-Kasparov cycles via the trivial semigroup homomorphism $triv:G \rightarrow Spin(V): g \mapsto 1$ ($\forall g \in G$).
 We can then also apply (\ref{tintan}) to \cite[\S 4, Theorem 6, 2)]{kasparov1981}, but now in the $G$-equivariant setting. \end{proof}

 \begin{corollary} We have $KK^G(A \otimes C(\R^2),B) \cong KK^G(A,B) \cong KK^G(A,B \otimes C(\R^2))$ for all $G$-algebras $A$ and $B$. \end{corollary}

 \begin{proof} The Clifford algebra $C_{0,0}$ is $\C$, so that $KK_0^G$ is simply $KK^G$.
-The result follows then from Theorem \ref{theoremBottperiodicity} and the formal Bott periodicity \cite[Theorem 5.5]{kasparov1981}, which states that $KK_n$ is periodic in $n$ with period $2$; at least if $G$ were trivial.
-We would expect that this formal Bott periodicity goes through also in $KK^G$, as long we let $G$ act trivially everywhere on the vector space $V$ and its deduced Clifford algebras, so we could use it in our setting. \end{proof}
+The result follows then from Theorem \ref{theoremBottperiodicity} and the formal Bott periodicity \cite[Theorem 5.5]{kasparov1981} (which works literally in our setting as the $G$-actions on the vector spaces $V$ appearing there are trivial), which states that $KK_n$ is periodic in $n$ with period $2$. \end{proof}